okta/okta-sdk-dotnet/docs/CustomizationApi.md

 Retrieve an Email Template

-Gets the details of an email template by name.
+Retrieves the details of an email template by name

 ### Example
 ```csharp